Welcome to the West Virginia Bureau of Senior Services’ Website

 As our nation's aging population grows, about 27,000 West Virginia Baby Boomers will turn 60 every year.
 The Bureau of Senior Services will continue to focus on the changing needs of older West Virginians and to lead the way with programs that promote health, dignity and independence.

 The Bureau of Senior Services is pleased to announce the debut of "The Road Ahead," a monthly television series aimed at keeping seniors around the state informed on a variety of topics of interest.
 From supporting active lifestyles to locating important resources, the program will provide you with the information you need to enjoy the road ahead.
-Hosted by Commissioner Robert Roswall, this month's topic is Local Aging Provider Network.
+This month's topic is "Medicare Open Enrollment."
+Commissioner Roswall's guests are Marcia Meeks, Director of WV SHIP, and Rebecca Gouty, State Coordinator, WV SHIP.
 "The Road Ahead" is produced by the West Virginia Library Commission.

 Golden Mountaineer Card